Enjoy a wonderful day out on our traditional Jukung dive boat.

 Two dive trip using your own equipment – Rp.
 1,200,000

-Ask us for discounts and packages for multiple days of diving and for professional divers, divemaster and above.
+Ask us about discounts for multiple days of diving and for professional divers, Divemaster and above.
+Check our discount diving and accommodation packages below.
 Low season discount of Rp.
-200,000 applies from start of November to the beginning of July
+100,000 applies from start of December to the beginning of June.

 The following represent some of the top dive sites easily accessible from World Diving Lembongan: